compchem-cybertraining/Cyber_Training_Workshop_2022/CODE_OF_CONDUCT.md

 * Preferably not something you have an extensive experience with
 * Doesn't have to be a full-scale research project, but can be a step towards this direction
 * Projects completed using local or home institution resources are eligible
-* Can be an application of coding project
+* Can be an application or a coding project
 * The consistency in your course work during this school will contribute to your chances to win the awards
-* The awards decisions will be made based on the committee evaluation
+* The awards decisions will be made based on the committee evaluation.
+The awards will be: 1 first prize ($300), 3 second

 ## Participants